Share this

 overcoming hematocrit accuracy issues: VAMS vs. DBS

-by Neoteryx on Mar 6, 2018 1:32:52 PM
+by Neoteryx Microsampling on Mar 6, 2018 1:32:52 PM

-A breakthrough in medical technology, volumetric absorptive microsampling, improves the quality of healthcare for patients while cutting costs of blood sample handling and analysis.
-Drawing fixed volume blood samples of 20 microliters from a single finger prick is less invasive than venipuncture methods that extract blood volumes approximately one thousand times greater.
+Mitra® devices with patented VAMS® technology makes it possible to draw fixed volume blood samples of 10, 20 and 30 µL (microliters) from a single finger prick.
+This method is less invasive than venipuncture methods that draw blood volumes approximately one thousand times greater.

 Hematocrit Accuracy in Dried Blood Spot Microsampling

-Dried Blood Spot (DBS) sampling has been utilized for decades to assess the blood chemistry of infants whose blood supply will not support normal venipuncture sampling.
-A drop of blood drawn from the infant’s finger or heel is placed on a specially treated (Guthrie or Whitman) card for analysis.
-Similarly, a Mitra® device with the patented VAMS® tip is enabled by a finger-stick or heel-stick with a small lancet, and requires no refrigeration for storage and transport.
+Dried Blood Spot (DBS) sampling has been utilized for decades to assess the blood chemistry of infants whose blood supply will not support conventional venipuncture sampling.
+With DBS, a drop of blood drawn from the infant’s finger or heel is placed on a specially treated filter paper (Guthrie or Whatman) or card for analysis.

-Lab analyses have shown that one critical variation exists in standard DBS evaluation: results of blood hematocrit levels, the volume of red blood cells as a percentage of the sample, can be misleading.
-With traditional DBS, blood is placed on a special card and allowed to spread.
-How far the blood sample spreads depends on the viscosity of the sample.
+With traditional DBS, a blood spot is placed on a filter card and allowed to spread.
+How far the blood sample spreads will depend on the viscosity of the blood.
 If the blood spreads slowly, the viscosity is higher.
-If it spreads quickly, the blood is somewhat thinner.
+If it spreads quickly, the viscosity is lower as the blood is somewhat thinner.

-But the best was yet to come.
+But the best innovation was yet to come.

 The VAMS Advantage